March to 3,000 Hits! Top 10 Japanese Ichiro Cards to Chase

 Technically not a Japanese release, nor does it feature Japanese text, the UD Collector's Choice card for Ichiro has an interesting backstory that ties it to Ichiro's pre-MLB career.

 In November of 1994, the NBA opened the 1994-95 regular season in Yokohama, Japan.
 On two consecutive nights, the Los Angeles Clippers played the Portland Trail Blazers, with the Clippers losing both games.
 Already a star in Japan, but little-known elsewhere, Ichiro was a VIP for the games.
 While in attendance, Ichiro crossed paths with an Upper Deck representative and shot a few photos holding a basketball, which were turned into a media card.
-While the total amount printed varies by the source, it is estimated that only 100-200 cards were made and they were all shipped directly to Ichiro.
+While the total amount printed varies by the source, it is estimated that only 100-200 cards were made and delivered to Ichiro and none of the cards were included in packs.
 Very few have surfaced, but when they do, they have been greeted with four-figure sales.

 As one of the last Japanese-issued cards from Ichiro's active playing days, the 2000 BBM card holds more historical significance than actual value.
 Regardless, it is a great budget card and the colorful image gives it a unique look.
 Additionally, there is a basic "Preview" version of the card that is noted as such on the right side of the card, and also a silver facsimile signature "Preview" version.
 Both versions are listed as #P30 on the back, instead of #326.